jstedfast/MimeKit/README.md

 HTML.

 The receiving client should only display one of the alternative views contained within the `multipart/alternative` container.
-Since alternative views are listed in order of least consistent to most consistent with what the sender saw in his or her WYSIWYG editor, the receiving client *should* walk over the list of alternative views starting at the end and working backwards until it finds a part that it is capable of displaying.
+Since alternative views are listed in order of least faithful to most faithful with what the sender saw in his or her WYSIWYG editor, the receiving client *should* walk over the list of alternative views starting at the end and working backwards until it finds a part that it is capable of displaying.

 Example:
 ```